 Apollo Funds Complete Sale-Leaseback Transaction with GOL

-NEW YORK and RIO DE JANEIRO, Brazil, Sept.
-08, 2022 (GLOBE NEWSWIRE) -- Apollo APO and GOL Linhas Aéreas Inteligentes S.A. ("GOL") today announced the completion of a sale and leaseback transaction, involving one new Boeing 737 MAX 8 aircraft, between GOL and certain funds managed by Apollo affiliates (the "Apollo Funds") and serviced by Merx Aviation ("Merx").
+/EIN News/ -- NEW YORK and RIO DE JANEIRO, Brazil, Sept.
+08, 2022 (GLOBE NEWSWIRE) -- Apollo (NYSE: APO) and GOL Linhas Aéreas Inteligentes S.A. (“GOL”) today announced the completion of a sale and leaseback transaction, involving one new Boeing 737 MAX 8 aircraft, between GOL and certain funds managed by Apollo affiliates (the “Apollo Funds”) and serviced by Merx Aviation (“Merx”).

 The aircraft was acquired by the Apollo Funds upon its delivery from Boeing in July 2022 and immediately placed on long-term lease to GOL.